Medication Management Program

 Teaching

-We provide teaching to patients and/or their families on various aspects of the medications they are on.
+We teach patients and/or their families about various aspects of the medications they are on.
 Our teaching covers several topics but is customized to each patient’s needs.
 These topics include:

 Lockbox Management